mopify/mopi/README.md

 shell script `mopi.sh`, and the other is a MATLAB function `mopi.m`.

-These lightweight utilities can be included in any MATLAB/Octave project which has non-trivial dependencies either by using a [submodule] of [this repository], or including them as a static copy along with the [LICENSE] file, which can potentially be managed and updated using [git subtree].
+These lightweight utilities can be included in any MATLAB/Octave project which has non-trivial dependencies either by using a [submodule][git submodule] of [this repository], or including them as a static copy along with the [LICENSE] file, which can potentially be managed and updated using [git subtree][subtree section].

 Usage